apex/up/docs/09-faq.md

 <details>
   <summary>Is this a hosted service?</summary>
   <p>There are currently no plans for a hosted version.
-Up lets you deploy applications to your own AWS account for isolation, security, and longevity, don't worry about a startup going out of business.</p>
+Up lets you deploy applications to your own AWS account for isolation, security, and longevity — don't worry about a startup going out of business.</p>
 </details>

 <details>